department-of-veterans-affairs/vets-website/_disability-benefits/conditions/exposure-to-hazardous-materials.md

           <a href="/disability-benefits/conditions/exposure-to-hazardous-materials/radiogenic-risk-activities/">
           <h5>Radiogenic Risk Activities</h5>
           <span>
-           WWII-era service or imprisonment in Japan, nuclear weapons testing, gaseous diffusion plant assignment, and more.
+           You may have been exposed to radiation during World War II–era service or imprisonment in Japan, nuclear weapons testing, a gaseous diffusion plant assignment, or other situations.
           </span>
           </a>
         </li>